Skip to content

 ![alt text](image.png){ width="300" }

-Refer to Material for MkDocs: Images and Material for MkDocs: Attribute Lists for more information.
+Refer to Zensical: Images for more information.

 For creating screenshots with a consistent style, Firefox DevTools is to be used.